Trump says he ‘strongly’ disagrees with Ga. Gov. Kemp’s decision to reopen businesses

 White House trade adviser Peter Navarro said that Trump would “move swiftly” to expand use of the Defense Production Act to boost private production of medical supplies, including swabs, for the pandemic, as well as future crises.

-Critics have accused the president of being too slow to use his power to enforce the act, which allows the president to order private companies to produce critical items.
+Critics have accused Trump of being too slow to use his power to enforce the act, which allows the president to order private companies to produce critical items.

 Food and Drug Administration Commissioner Stephen Hahn also said that testing capacity could increase nationwide as new at-home testing kits became available.
 The tests, which Hahn told “CBS This Morning” are as effective as those administered in a doctor’s office, will first be provided to health-care workers and front-line virus responders, he said, but are part of the overall effort to increase testing numbers.

-Global stock markets rebounded after a precipitous, two-day fall that was largely due to the drop in oil prices.
+Global stock markets rebounded after a two-day fall that was largely due to the drop in oil prices.
 In the United States, where the Dow Jones industrial average closed more than 450 points higher, the positive move was seen primarily as a response to the governors of states including Georgia, Florida, South Carolina, Texas and Ohio saying that they planned to reopen at least parts of their economies in the coming days.

 A South Dakota racetrack said it would hold an auto race as scheduled Saturday, with limits on the number of ticket sales.
-Gov. Kristi L. Noem (R), who has not issued a stay-at-home order in the state, nonetheless strongly recommended “to the people of South Dakota that they don’t go and that they stay home” for several more weeks.
+Gov. Kristi L. Noem (R), who has not issued a stay-at-home order, nonetheless strongly recommended “to the people of South Dakota that they don’t go and that they stay home” for several more weeks.

-A spike in the virus threat led to the closure of another major pork production plant, Tyson Fresh Meats in Waterloo, Iowa.
+A spike in the virus threat led to the closure of another pork production plant, Tyson Fresh Meats in Waterloo, Iowa.
 Tyson’s largest pork plant, representing about 4 percent of the nation’s processing capacity, employs 2,800 and processes 19,500 hogs a day.

 The closure, following earlier shutdowns at plants run by Smithfield Foods, JBS USA and other companies, added to concerns about the nation’s meat supply.

-As the pandemic continued to upend lives around the world, the World Bank said that global remittances — the money that foreign workers send home — were expected to fall by 20 percent, or nearly $110 billion, this year as unemployment grows.
-Many families in low-income countries depend on the remittances from relatives in wealthier places such as the United States and the Persian Gulf to survive.
+As the pandemic continued to upend lives around the world, the World Bank said global remittances — the money that foreign workers send home — were expected to fall by 20 percent, or nearly $110 billion, this year as unemployment grows.
+Many families in low-income countries depend on the remittances from relatives in wealthier places such as the United States and the Persian Gulf.

-In Washington, Secretary of State Mike Pompeo continued to attack the World Health Organization for failing to press China for information on the origin of the virus, and a lack of transparency.

-China, Pompeo said at a State Department news conference, failed to adhere to international rules that obligate it to “communicate to WHO timely, accurate and sufficiently detailed public health information.”
+In Washington, Secretary of State Mike Pompeo continued to attack the World Health Organization for failing to press China for information on the virus’s origin and a lack of transparency.
+China, he said at a State Department news conference, failed to adhere to international rules that obligate it to “communicate to WHO timely, accurate and sufficiently detailed public health information.”

 Instead, he said, China “covered up how dangerous the disease is.
 It didn’t report sustained human-to-human transmission for a month until it was in every province inside of China.
 It censored those who tried to warn the world, it ordered a halt to testing of new samples, and it destroyed existing samples.”